dmbutalsodm/HartOptimization/README.md

 Gets a specific tool, found by its id

 POST /api/tools
-Creates a new tool.
-ID field required, any additional fields are optional.
+Creates a new tool. 'name' field required, any additional fields are optional.

 ## Tool Manager
 Tool Manager is a singleton that holds all the tools, and takes care of various tasks involving the collection